Introduction: Theologically Engaged Anthropology

 University of Georgia

-[ii].
-Lois Barrett, et al. Treasure in Clay Jars: Patterns of Missional Faithfulness.
-(Grand Rapids: Eerdmans, 2004), x; Stephen B. Bevans and Roger P. Schroeder, Constants in Context: A Theology of Mission for Today (New York: Orbis, 2004), 8–9.
+Lois Barrett et al., Treasure in Clay Jars: Patterns of Missional Faithfulness (Grand Rapids, MI: Eerdmans, 2004), x; Stephen B. Bevans and Roger P. Schroeder, Constants in Context: A Theology of Mission for Today (New York: Orbis Books, 2004), 8–9.

-[iii].
-Daniel L. Migliore, Faith Seeking Understanding: An Introduction to Christian Theology, Third Ed.
-(Grand Rapids, MI: Eerdmans, 2014), 2.
+Daniel L. Migliore, Faith Seeking Understanding: An Introduction to Christian Theology, 3rd edn (Grand Rapids, MI: Eerdmans, 2014), 2.